Nayjest/ai-microcore/README.md

-**microcore** is a collection of python adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services convenient way, make it easily switchable and separate business logic from implementation details.
+**microcore** is a collection of python adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services in a convenient way, make it easily switchable and separate business logic from implementation details.

 It defines interfaces for features typically used in AI applications,